jana-selvaraj/AIMeetSummarizer-Azure-OpenAI/README.md

 # License

 This project is licensed undet the MIT License.
-See the LICENSE.md file for details.
+See the <a href="https://github.com/jana-selvaraj/AIMeetSummarizer-Azure-OpenAI/blob/main/LICENSE"></a>LICENSE.md file for details.